 Secondary Survey

-Cervical spine, chest and pelvic x-rays may be performed as part of the early assessment of a major trauma patient, where available and the patient condition allows.
+eFAST point of care ultrasound and chest and pelvic x-rays may be performed as part of the early assessment of a major trauma patient, where available and the patient condition allows.

 History

-Taking an adequate history from the patient, bystanders or emergency personnel of the events surrounding the injury can assist with predicting other damage that may have occurred.
+Taking an adequate history from the patient, bystanders or emergency personnel of the events surrounding the injury can assist with predicting other damage that may have occurred (17).
 Emphasis should be placed on understanding the mechanism, initial level of consciousness and any concurrent injuries noted.
 Note any history of drugs or alcohol prior to and at the time of injury.

 Allergies